 Oak of Bad Blumau, Natural monument in Bad Blumau, Austria.

-A lightning strike in the 1970s damaged the tree, after which the trunk was filled with concrete to protect it.
-This repair measure inadvertently caused drainage problems that affected the tree's internal health.
+A lightning strike in the 1970s caused serious damage to the tree, after which the hollow trunk was filled with concrete in an attempt to stabilize it.
+That repair work later turned out to create drainage issues that affected the tree from the inside.

 The community of curious travelers